heatherflo/fs-journal/journal/09/reflection.md

 ## Prompts
 - What went well this week?
+This week I really enjoyed learning some of the different paths people have gone down after graduation.
 - What did you learn that was a shock or surprise?
+Not much
 - What are you struggling with?
+I am struggling with how to make a landing page for my github.
+Talking about yourself and designing it in a compelling way is hard.
 - What would you count as a victory?
+My team is getting more work done on our capstone and I have successfully decided where I would like to be in the world of programming as I look for jobs.